"June 10, 2015 -- A new class of medications can lower "bad" LDL cholesterol to unheard-of levels, and it may be on the horizon.

 NIASPAN may cause serious side effects, including:

 - severe liver problems.
-Signs of liver problems
+Signs

 - increased tiredness